BiMediX2: Bio-Medical EXpert LMM for Diverse Medical Modalities: Experiments

 \textbf{Visual Question Answering (VQA):} To evaluate a model's performance in Visual Question Answering, three datasets are used: Path-VQA, SLAKE, and Rad-VQA.
 These datasets include a mix of open-ended and close-ended questions, designed to test the model's ability to interpret and respond to queries based on medical images.
-This evaluation ensures the model's effectiveness in handling a variety of visual and textual inputs.
+The evaluation employs accuracy, precision, recall, and F1 score to measure the correctness and completeness of the model’s answers, which are critical for clinical reliability.
+Additionally, BLEU ensures the generated answers are naturally phrased and easy to understand for clinical communication.

-\textbf{Report Generation:} The MIMIC-CXR (\cite{johnson2019mimic}) dataset, which includes de-identified radiology reports associated with chest X-rays, is utilized to assess the model's performance in generating the findings section of medical reports.
-For this task, the input consists of one or more radiology images related to a case, followed by a prompt such as, ``$<$\textit{image}$>$ $<$\textit{image}$>$ \textit{Please caption this scan with findings and impressions.}" This setup evaluates the model's ability to generate accurate and coherent medical reports based on visual inputs.
+\textbf{Report Generation:} The MIMIC-CXR \cite{johnson2019mimic} dataset, which includes de-identified radiology reports associated with chest X-rays, is utilized to assess the model's performance in generating the findings section of medical reports.
+For this task, the input consists of one or more radiology images related to a case, followed by a prompt such as, ``$<$\textit{image}$>$ $<$\textit{image}$>$ \textit{Please caption this scan with findings and impressions.}" This setup evaluates the model's ability to generate accurate and coherent medical reports based \mbox{on visual inputs.}

-\textbf{Report Summarization:} We conduct an evaluation of report summarization using the MIMIC-III (\cite{johnson2016mimic}) dataset.
+\textbf{Report Summarization:} We conduct an evaluation of report summarization using the MIMIC-III \cite{johnson2016mimic} dataset.
 The task involves generating the impressions section of a radiology report based on the findings section.
 To achieve this, the model is provided with the free-text findings along with a task prompt, \textit{``Summarize the findings"}.
-This assessment focuses on the model's ability to distill comprehensive medical information into a concise and precise summary, which is essential for clear and effective medical communication.
+This assessment focuses on the model's ability to distill comprehensive medical information into a concise and precise summary, which is essential for clear and effective \mbox{medical communication.}

+In both report generation and summarization tasks, relying solely on lexical metrics such as BLEU, ROUGE-L, and METEOR is insufficient, as these do not guarantee clinical accuracy.
+Therefore, we complement them with clinically-informed metrics such as F1-RadGraph, CheXbert similarity, and RadCliQ.
+These metrics assess the preservation of key medical entities, relations, and overall clinical correctness, ensuring that the generated or summarized content aligns not just in phrasing but also in diagnostic intent and clinical relevance.